Five days, 15 minutes a day can make a real difference.

 “I very much enjoyed the daily practice of writing.
 I found the prompts very helpful and the 15-minute time limit even more so.
 Nothing seemed too hard or too daunting and there is nothing—well almost nothing—you can’t do for 15 minutes.”

 Register for only $15 and when you complete The 5×15 Writing Challenge I will donate $15 in your name to Room to Read, a global nonprofit focused on literacy and education for girls.

 No ice buckets, right?

 When you join the Challenge, you commit to writing for 5 days in a row for at least 15 minutes a day—like it says, 5×15.
-The challenge begins on Monday September 18th and ends on Friday September 22nd.
-(Or, because some people celebrate holidays this week, you may choose to write from Sunday the 24th to Thursday the 28th.)
+The challenge begins on Tuesday December 26th and ends on Saturday, December 30th.

 Why should I do this?